Print On Demand, a green business model

 Producing on demand therefore allows the manufacturer to reduce certain costs such as storage, but this mode of operation is also an advantage for the end customer, who will now be able to buy a personalised product.
 This is a strong demand from consumers today, who no longer want to look like their neighbour.

-While we are certainly living in the heyday (perhaps soon the end) of mass production, where everything is standardised to allow for mass production, we have noted a major turning point in the last few years, as the consumer no longer has the same needs, nor the same desires.
+While we are certainly living in the apogee (perhaps soon the end) of mass production where everything is standardized to allow mass production, we have noted a major turning point in recent years, as the consumer no longer has the same needs or the same desires.

-The demand today is for personalisation: the customer absolutely wants to stand out from the "other".
+Today's demand is for personalization: the customer absolutely wants to stand out from the "other".

 As customisation has become an important element of fashion, brands must take into account this new customer demand and renew themselves quickly to follow this new trend.